 If you have made it this far, you already know that to drink superior coffee you need to grind coffee beans on demand.
 A good coffee grinder really is an essential piece of coffee equipment for the home.

-If you are starting out on your coffee grinding journey and drink coffee daily, we recommend you buy an automatic grinder.
+If you are starting out on your coffee grinding journey and drink coffee daily, we recommend you buy an automatic grinder like the one below.

 If you mostly drink espresso, another other option is to buy an espresso machine with an integrated grinder.
 You can see all our top recommendations here.